IDoTweaks/tweaksLauncher/README.md

 you can add games by name and if its easily findable(for linux i use a command idk how it works lol) then it adds it. complete gui that looks like garbage and will forever. multiple apps in the same time --unintentional i kinda thought it wont work but for some reason it does.
+# new
+just added flatpak support

 current "features"
-it can search your whole system! but it fails 99% of the time and you cant cancel it . for some unkown reason i didnt want to research it all opens under the inteliji thing so you need to hover on it and pick your program. dont do things wrong it will crash everything.
+it can search your whole system! but it fails 99% of the time and you cant cancel it .//removed it:D for some unkown reason i didnt want to research it all opens under the inteliji thing so you need to hover on it and pick your program.//except for flatpaks dont do things wrong it will crash everything.//most of the time not always

 # things i had to learn
 VERY basic swing and how to tell chatgpt to do the little bit harder part.